itisrohit/esahayak_assignment/README.md

 ✅ **Basic full-text search**: Search functionality on fullName, phone, email, and notes

+### Implemented Nice-to-haves

+✅ **Tag chips**: Tags are displayed as chips in both list and detail views

+✅ **Basic full-text search**: Search functionality on fullName, phone, email, and notes

+✅ **Zod validation**: Zod validation has been fully implemented throughout the application:
+- Client-side form validation in React components using Zod schemas
+- Server-side API request validation for all buyer endpoints
+- Type-safe validation with clear error messages
+- Consistent validation rules across the entire application

 ### Skipped Nice-to-haves (and why)

 ❌ **Tag chips with typeahead**: While tags are displayed as chips, typeahead functionality was not implemented due to time constraints.
 The current implementation uses a simple input field for tags.